pimutils/khal/README.rst

   khal --new startdatetime [enddatetime] description

-where stard- and enddatetime are either datetimes or times in the format defined in the config file.
+where start- and enddatetime are either datetimes or times in the format defined in the config file.
 Start- and enddatetime can be one of the following:

   * datetime datetime